LdesignMedia/moodle-mod_openwebinar/README.md

 Changelog
 ====================

-See version control for the complete history, major changes in this versions will be list below.
+See version control for the complete history.
+Major changes in this version will be listed below.